top of page

 Utilizing the Powerful SMDL

 Sensor models with the highest requirements need to be physically accurate.
 Don't test AI with AI.
 Use physical simulation instead.
-We develop high-fidelity radar and lidar models using our powerful Sensor Model Development Library.
+Our high-fidelity radar and lidar models are developed using our powerful Sensor Model Development Library.
 Inside the sensor models, a full 3D environment is build up based on standardized interfaces.
 A custom ray tracing with wavelength dependent material interaction is performed.
 The ray tracing results are used to generate the realistic, high-fidelity sensor output.

 Fully Standardized Interfaces